-- Fill up first.
-You can reduce your children’s cravings for sweets by making sure they have a full stomach before they trick or treat.
+You can reduce your kid’s cravings for sweets by making sure they have a full stomach before they trick or treat.
 There are plenty of delicious, braces-safe snacks that they can eat.

-- Encourage trading.
-If you notice problematic treats in your child’s trick or treating bag, encourage him or her to trade with a friend or sibling for treats that won’t damage their braces.
+If you notice problematic treats in your kid’s trick-or-treating bag, encourage him or her to trade with a friend or sibling for treats that won’t damage their braces.

 Consider keeping an extra bag of braces-friendly candy at home and swap out problematic candies for treats that won’t cause harm.